ahlashkari/ALFlowLyzer/README.md

 # Application Layer Flow Analyzer (ALFlowLyzer)
-A Python open-source project to extract features from Application Layer traffic flow.
+As a part of the Network Flow Analyzer (NetFlowLyzer), ALFlowLyzer ia a Python open-source project to extract features from Application Layer in a network traffic.